Meet Our Vets - Petaluma Veterinary Hospital

 Dr. Angela Smith holds a BS degree in Animal Science from Purdue University and a DVM from Mississippi State University College of Veterinary Medicine.

 Dr. Smith believes strongly in animal rescue.
 All of her dogs have been rescues, and they have taught her a lot about behavior.
-Animal pain management and animal behavior are two of her special interests.
+Pain management and animal behavior are two of her special interests.

 Dr. Smith is "Fear Free" Certified.
-She and her staff use these animal handling techniques to provide calming environments at the hospital.
+These animal handling techniques lead to calming environments at the hospital.
 The result is fewer anxiety triggers and a better and safer experience for everyone - pet, owner, and staff.

 Dr. Smith lives in Petaluma with Hope, her rescue Pit Bull.